banekondic1996/Elve-Mail-Client/README.md

 -Check does Spam button actually send info to server -If selected text contains @ add context to block address or domain -Add option to label mails by color
+-No notification if other folder is selected and not inbox bug
 </pre>
 **In the works....**
 <img width="1546" height="1021" alt="image" src="https://github.com/user-attachments/assets/818ce701-74f0-4a71-a861-95b660b73351" />